efou/Once-upon-a-time/documentation/intro.md

 **Term 19**

-Users DB: It is an organized collection of data of users who are registered in the system, such as each user's username, password, uploads, downloads, reviwes and ratings.
+Users DB: It is an organized collection of data of users who are registered in the system, such as each user's username, password, uploads, downloads, reviews and ratings.

 **Term 20**

-Books DB: Books DB contains all the necessary data for the books of the shop, sach as each book's title, price, author, category and rating.
+Books DB: Books DB contains all the necessary data for the books of the shop, such as each book's title, price, author, category and rating.